 - Make sure everyone has all the correct contact information for each other.

-- Set up plans for what to do if an earthquake, flood or fire hits including what will happen with the physical office space and computers.
-Consider where the nonprofit will operate if you don’t have the building.
+Set up plans for what to do if an earthquake, flood or fire hits including what will happen with the physical office space and computers.
+Consider where the nonprofit will operate if you don’t have the building.- Work with the American Red Cross, your county and other agencies to know how they can help, who to contact, and available resources during and after an event.

 - Review and update your plan annually.